Varsha-Reddy/389Rfall18/week/2/README.md

 Note: If you choose to write your own program in another language, please include instructions on how to execute your program, including what version of the language you are using.
 You will **NOT** receive credit if the TAs cannot run your program.

 If you are stuck on this part of the assignment, let us know!
 The facilitator staff is here to help and teach, and we are open to releasing hints as time goes on!

+The username is Kruegster and password is pokemon.
+I gained access to the administrator portal by using the command: nc 142.93.117.193 1337 I found the port number through nmap.
+After logging in, I navigated to /home/flight_records Through Kruegster's instagram posts, I found pictures of a boarding pass with the number AAC27670.
+The file AAC27670.txt had CMSC389R-{c0rn3rstone-air27670}

 ### Format
 In the "week/2/writeup" directory of our repository there is a README.md file for you to edit and submit your homework in.
 Use this as a template and directly edit it with your answers.
 Complete your bruteforce program in this directory as well.
 When you've finished the assignment, [Push it](https://github.com/UMD-CS-STICs/389Rfall18/blob/master/HW_Submit_Instructions.md) up to your personal GitHub for us to grade.